strutsefar/getclean/CodeBook.md

 ---------

-###Processed data:
+####Processed data:
 The train and test samples have been merged.
-Furthermore we extracted columns containing feature Means and feature standard deviations.
+Furthermore the columns containing feature Means and feature standard deviations have been extracted.
-We then added two columns; one column containing the activity performed.
+Two columns were added: one column containing the activity performed.
 (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) and one column indicating which of the individuals (1-30) is observed.
-Next, we calculated the mean of all columns.
+Lastly the mean for all variables for each individual for each activity is calculated.

-###Naming conventions:
+####Naming conventions:

 Apart from the two first columns, all columns contains observation data obtained from the device worn by the individual.
 Each of these variable start with either a "t" or an "f".
 A "t" indicates that the featureis a time-feature.
 An "f" indicates that this is a frequency-feature (a Fast Fourier Transform was applied).